blacklabelops/volumerize/backends/BackblazeB2/README.md

 > Starts Jenkins and stores its data inside the Docker volume `jenkins_volume`.

-Now build your b2 url according to the template:
+Now build your B2 url according to the template:

 `b2://account_id[:application_key]@bucket_name/[folder/]`.

-Start the container in demon mode with your AWS credentials:
+Start the container in demon mode with your url:

 ~~~~
 $ docker run -d \